dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Basic robot control

 The basics of robot control with R2P2 is straightforward, there is a control function that receives a vector of distances and returns a tuple with linear and angular velocities.
 This function is invoked from within the control loop, wich is transparent to the programmer.
-Read the R2P2 developer manual to get more details about its API.
+Read the [https://github.com/ISG-UAH/r2p2/wiki/R2p2-documentation](R2P2 developer manual) to get more details about its API.

 Perform the following tasks: